Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: modeling of the galactic DM

 \subsection{Two-integral distribution function}

-Throughout this work, we will use the standard cylindrical coordinates, $(R, \phi, z)$, and assume that the galactic halo has no other continuous symmetries apart from rotation around the central axis.
+Throughout this work, we will use the standard cylindrical coordinates, $(R, \phi, z)$, and assume that the galactic halo has no other continuous symmetries apart from the rotation around the central axis.
 The latter implies that the PSDF can be written as a function of two integrals of motion, namely $f = f(\E, L_z)$, where $\E$ is the aforementioned relative energy and $L_z$ is the angular momentum around the axis of symmetry, i.e. $L_z = R v_\phi$.
 In this case, a generalization of the Eddington's inversion formula can be obtained, allowing one to compute $f(\E, L_z)$ for an arbitrary axisymmetric density-potential pair.
-In particular, we will adopt a numerically friendly approach developed by Hunter \& Qian~\cite{hunter_two-integral_1993,qian_axisymmetric_1995}, that relies on theoretical foundations previously lied out by Lynden-Bell~\cite{lynden-bell_stellar_1962}.
-Until recently, the method was applied only to stellar systems, while it was for the first time systematically studied it in the context of DM in~\cite{petac_two-integral_2019}.
-We refer the reader to these previous publications for the proof of the inversion method and detailed discussions regarding its implementation.
-In the remainder of this section, we will provide a summary of the method.
+In particular, we will adopt a numerically friendly approach developed by Hunter \& Qian~\cite{hunter_two-integral_1993,qian_axisymmetric_1995}, that relies on theoretical foundations previously laid out by Lynden-Bell~\cite{lynden-bell_stellar_1962}.
+Until recently, the method was applied only to stellar systems, while it was for the first time systematically studied in the context of DM in~\cite{petac_two-integral_2019}.
+We refer the reader to these previous publications for the proof of the method and detailed discussions regarding its implementation, while our code for computing the PSDF is publicly available online.~\footnote{ \url{https://github.com/mpetac/AIM}} In the remainder of this section, we will provide a short summary of the method.

-Under the assumptions stated above, the PSDF can be decomposed in two parts, $f_+$ that is even in $L_z$ and the $f_-$ that is odd:
+Under the assumptions stated above, the PSDF can be decomposed in two parts, $f_+$ that is even in $L_z$ and $f_-$ that is odd:

 The even part contains information regarding the density distribution, while the odd part describes the rotational properties of the considered system.
 Hunter \& Qian~\cite{hunter_two-integral_1993,qian_axisymmetric_1995} showed that the $L_z$-even part of PSDF can be computed by providing an analytic continuation of the density-potential pair in the complex plane and evaluating the following contour integral: